 Grand Haven CyberSchool

 Grand Haven is one of the first districts in the area to offer a CyberSchool.
-Our cyber is a fully virtual 7-11 th grade (12th grade coming in 2014-15) program.
+Our cyber is a fully virtual 7-12th grade program.
 Grand Haven CyberSchool, started in 2012, provides students with another option to meet their educational needs in a non-traditional way.
-Students, grades 7-11, take part in a completely online course structure.
+Students, grades 7-12, take part in a completely online course structure.
 Local GHAPS staff monitor student progress, as well as look for ways to create meaningful educational opportunities for each CyberSchool student.

 If you are looking for a flexible schedule, ability to work at your own pace, on your own time, anywhere life takes you...Grand Haven CyberSchool may be the place for you!